 Let us see some of the words used to describe people found in the Rigveda.

 There are 2 groups who are described in terms of their work –

-The priests: who were also called brahmins.
+The priests: They were also called Brahmins.
 They used to perform various rituals.

 The rajas: They did not have capital cities, palaces or armies, nor did they collect taxes.
 Sons did not automatically succeed fathers as rajas.